christiamenrique/DotNet_Server/Readme.md

 ## Delete
 After updating but before deleting the product
 ![Updatescreenshot](work/images/put2.png)
-Deleting the item just made with the id 18 by pressing de delete button.
+Deleting the item made with the id 18 by pressing de delete button.
 After deleting the item have been remove.
 ![Delete Screenshot](work/images/delete.png)